rwsite/updatepulse-server/readme.txt

 **Only issues occurring with WordPress core, WooCommerce, and default WordPress themes (incl.
 WooCommerce Storefront) will be considered.**

 **Troubleshooting involving 3rd-party plugins or themes will not be addressed on the WordPress support forum.**

+== Upgrade Notice ==

+= 1.0.8 =

+For installations using VCS in schedule mode (as opposed to webhook mode):
+- delete all packages and re-register them
+- remove any remaining `json` files from `wp-content/uploads/updatepulse-server/metadata` folder
+- use the "Force Clear & Reschedule" button in the VCS settings

 == FAQ ==